-- A regulation 14 consultation was undertaken between 20th September 2023 and 2nd November 2023.
+- 2.18 A regulation 14 consultation was undertaken between 20th September 2023 and 2nd November 2023.
 A leaflet was distributed to every household and business in the Parish and notices placed on the Parish Website and magazine.
 The Parish Council consulted with stakeholders and consultation bodies whose interest it is considered may be affected by the draft Great Staughton Neighbourhood Plan.
 The responses to the Regulation 14 consultation have been considered and, where appropriate, the Neighbourhood Plan has been amended to take into account the representations.
-A summary of the representations and the Parish Council's response is included in the Consultation Statement. - Assessment Environmental Report in Summer 2024.
+A summary of the representations and the Parish Council's response is included in the Consultation Statement. - 2.19 A further consultation was completed on the Strategic Environment Assessment Environmental Report in Summer 2024.
 The responses have been considered and where appropriate included in this Neighbourhood Plan.
-The responses are set out in the accompanying Consultation Statement. - 1.20 We want to ensure that Great Staughton produces a plan which provides for sustainable development which benefits the local community whilst avoiding placing unrealistic pressure on the cost and deliverability of development. - 1.21 The key milestones of our Neighbourhood Plan process are summarised and highlights are in the chart below: - 1.19 A further consultation was completed on the Strategic Environment
+The responses are set out in the accompanying Consultation Statement.

+- 2.20 A regulation 16 consultation on the Submitted Plan was completed by HDC between 11th December 2024 and 5th February 2025.
+Examination of the Great Staughton Neighbourhood Plan commenced in February 2025.
+The Examiner's report was issued on 3rd April 2025 and it recommended that the Plan met all legal requirements and can proceed to referendum with modifications. - 2.21 We want to ensure that Great Staughton produces a plan which provides for sustainable development which benefits the local community whilst avoiding placing unrealistic pressure on the cost and deliverability of development. - 2.22 The key milestones of our Neighbourhood Plan process are summarised and highlights are in the chart below:

-2 The Character of Great Staughton
+3 The Character of Great Staughton